NEW! DR. CARLSON'S DONATION

 To find books at GSU Library or borrow books from other I-Share libraries, use the catalog search on the library's homepage.
 When requesting books be sent from other I-Share libraries, first create a personal account and use the 14-digit barcode on your GSU ID card as the "Borrower ID."
 Here is the Course Reserves link, which is also found on the library's homepage.
 You need a valid GSU ID card to check out books, videos, and reserves.

 Always look for books first at GSU or another I-Share library.
-If the book is not available from these libraries, you can use the Interlibrary Loan Book Request Form.
+If the book is not available from these libraries, you can use the Request a Book/Article link on the Library's homepage.
+GSU portal credentials required.

 Always look for journal articles first in the library's databases.
 If you find an article on the web, do not pay if there is a fee to download.
-Instead, retain the article citation and look in the Full Text Journals List to see if we have that journal in a database or in print.
-If the library does not subscribe to the journal you may use the Interlibrary Loan Journal Request Form.
+Instead, retain the article citation and look in the Journal Title List to see if we have that journal in a database or in print.
+If the library does not subscribe to the journal you may use the Request a Book/Article link on the Library's homepage.
+GSU Portal credentials required.

 FIND TESTS AND ASSESSMENT TOOLS